pauleveritt/42-workshop/README.md

 # 42-workshop

 Workshop material for 42 PyCharm Tips and Tricks, based on the [PyCharm Guide playlist](https://www.jetbrains.com/pycharm/guide/playlists/42/).
-Follow along at that URl.
+Follow along at that URL.
 The material here is organized to match that sequence.

 - This repo: https://github.com/pauleveritt/42-workshop